 One thing that makes Smugglers’ Notch different is the chairlifts… and this is a big debate for people.
 There are no high speed lifts Smuggs.
 Most lifts at Smuggs are old-school two-seaters.
 While this puts some people off, I think it adds to the charm.
 I think the slow lifts help lower how crowded the mountain gets.
 We never waited in a single line.
 Magic Mountain is the same way.
 They refuse to get high speed lifts because it will change the whole vibe of the mountain.
 As Vail Properties keep buying up mountains and commercializing them, they also become completely unaffordable to most families.
 Trust me, this is something we should hang on to.

 Another thing to keep in mind is that the winter up north lasts longer.
-We left Massachusetts in sunny 60 degree weather to a snow squall up north.
+We left Massachusetts in sunny 60 degree weather only to drive into a snow squall up north.
 They had just had 36 inches of snow fall in one night.
 It snowed or flurried the entire time we were there.
 We felt like we were experiencing winter for the first time.
 Driving home was like driving through the seasons.

 The Fun Zone 2.0